mzeldovich/Project-Reference-values/README.md

 More than 2000 children (8-12 years) and adolescents (12-17 years) from the German general population participated in the study.
 The QOLIBRI-KID/ADO, its short version QOLIBRI-KID/ADO-OS and the PCSI were administered online to the participants in an adapted form.

+A Shiny app with reference value tables is available at https://reference-values.shinyapps.io/Tables_Reference_values/.

 ## Aimes

 1. To examine the applicability of the questionnaires in German pediatric samples from the general population.